 - BILD: an organisation aiming to improve the quality of the lives of people with disabilities by delivering practical solutions that work for organisations, and for the people they support.

-- Contact a family: a charity for families with disabled children, providing information, advice and support.
+- Contact: a charity for families with disabled children, providing information, advice and support.